-Ultrasonic cavitation on the other hand offers a more instant result.
-The fat inside of the cells would be immediately liquified.
+Ultrasonic cavitation offers speedier results.
+The fat inside of the cells is immediately liquified.
 All that is needed is for the lymphatic system to get rid of them.
-Removing liquefied fat from the body is much quicker than removing the dead fat cells.
+Removing liquefied fat from the body is much quicker than removing dead fat cells.
 That is why you can expect results from ultrasonic cavitation within days after the procedure.

-However, if you do not try to maintain your weight by watching what you eat and working out, you can also fill the fat cells back with fat easily.
+However, if you do not try to maintain your weight by watching what you eat and working out, you can also fill the fat cells back up easily!
 Areas treated still have fat cells and can still store more fat in them as needed.
 The results aren’t as permanent as those you get out of coolsculpting.

 Although both procedures are considered non-invasive, there is still a question about pain and discomfort.
 With the coolsculpting procedure, there can be a little discomfort because of the cold temperature.
 Some may feel different sensations such as cramping, stinging, itching, bruising, or tenderness.
 However, these are temporary and will easily go away.

-On the other hand, ultrasonic cavitation are more comfortable.
+On the other hand, ultrasonic cavitation is more comfortable.
 They are not painful at all.
 Some patients may feel a little bit of heat but most consider this warmth comfortable.
 It is also possible to have reddening in the area but these are also temporary and aren’t painful at all.
-Also, the procedure could produce a buzzing sound.
-Some people may be annoyed at it but many find it tolerable.

 Both ultrasonic cavitation and coolsculpting are great non-invasive procedures that can help you get rid of stubborn fat.
 They have various similarities and differences as well.
 Deciding on the winner between the ultrasonic cavitation vs coolsculpting battle will highly depend on your preference, the waiting time for results to appear, and the final result you want to achieve.